Rasbandit/Git-Good-Guide/README.md

 <a name="How-to-add-contributors"></a>
 ## How to add Collaborators
-If you want others to be able to make changes to your code you will need to add them to the repo as a collaborators.
+If you want others to be able to make changes to your code you will need to add them to the repo as collaborators.
 To do this click on the settings on the github repo web page.

 <img src="https://github.com/Rasbandit/Git-Good-Guide/blob/master/Images/settings.jpg">